GNOME/simple-scan/README.md

 by the SANE project - these allow to to easily see and control all the settings your driver provides.

-If XSane is also not working, then the issue could be casued by wrongly loaded backend.
+If XSane is also not working, then the issue could be caused by wrongly loaded backend.
 To enable debug traces on Sane, set `SANE_DEBUG_DLL` environment variable: